oliverzick/Delizious-Filtering/README.md

 # Delizious Filtering
+## What?
-A flexible and easy to use .NET library that simplifies matching of values (definition of conditions) and filtering.
+Delizious Filtering is a .NET library entirely written in C# that simplifies matching of values as well as filtering of collections.
+It comes with a fluent and straightforward API and lets you define matches (conditions) the easy way.

 ## Getting started
 To install Delizious-Filtering, run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console):